pratyush1712/face-detection/frontend/README.md

-# Frontend built in React
+# Frontend built with React